knocean/practises/misc/software-choices.md

 But that's exactly the point.
-This is all a signal that people are putting work into this project, likely a bunch of different people with different skill sets, and their sweating the details.
+This is all a signal that people are putting work into this project, likely a bunch of different people with different skill sets, and they're sweating the details.
 It gives me a warm feeling.

 So first I look for all those other things,